johanley/postscript-notes/README.md

 In the web, [pages that are responsive](https://en.wikipedia.org/wiki/Responsive_web_design) to changes to screen size and orientation have become ubiquitous.
 The exact same idea can be applied to print.

+When you use percentages instead of absolute units, it will usually give you 90% of what you need when the aspect ratio changes significantly.
+Typically, you will still need to make small adjustments here and there to get it just right.
+(The same is true on the web.
+For example, the size of margins, as a percent of the screen dimensions, is usually larger when the screen is physically larger.)

 ## Margins That Are Sensitive to the Position of the Binding